ig-emediplan/specification/chtransmissionformat/README.md

 - `ChunkMetaData`: Optional, see below for further information.
 - `Data`:
   - if `ChunkMetaData` is present: Chunk of base64 encoded and gzipped JSON document.
-    If all chunks are concatenated in the correct order, it must result in a valid JSON document (after base64 decoding and gzip decompressing).
+    If all chunks are concatenated in the correct order, it MUST result in a valid JSON document (after base64 decoding and gzip decompressing).
     Note that a single chunk is not necessarily proper base64 encoded nor properly gzip compressed.
     This property only holds for the dechunked data.